-Technology and innovation - the what, how and why
+Legal and innovation the people, process and technologies

 e are aware of the noise in the legal sector on the topic of technology and innovation and the resulting fear of missing out (aka FOMO).
 The message is clear: there is an increasing trend of complexity becoming the norm and law firms, start-ups and tech companies selling their own products and not solutions.
 The abundance of legal technology and the increasing hype in the market have become a burden for in-house legal teams who are increasingly looking for simplicity and pragmatic solutions.